 How to get there: Manila to Banaue Overnight Bus

-One reason why not many people know about or travel to the Banaue and Batad rice terraces is becuase they are kind of a pain in the butt to get to.
+One reason why not many people know about or travel to the Banaue and Batad rice terraces is that they are kind of a pain in the butt to get to.

 Here’s a good site with more info on the bus, tickets, and times.